networkoptix/web_packages/open/packages/webrtc-stream-manager/src/stream-switching-algorithm.md

 ## Overview

-The WebRtcStreamManager is able to connect to multiple streams which could put a lot of load on the peer connections; it is easy to saturate the connections when viewing several primary streams at once.
+The WebRtcStreamManager is able to connect to multiple streams which could put a lot of load on the peer connections; it is easy to saturate the connection from either the client side or mediaserver side when viewing several primary streams at once.

 The switching algorithm aims to address those issues by monitoring connection health and elment focus to determine which streams to play.
+The FPS is indirectly taken into account as part of connection health but is also exposed in case the developer wants to use it to downgrade the stream on their own or show some indicator on the UI if the stream drops below a certain threshold for an extended amount of time.

 ---